-The early forming of what will become your baby’s eyes and ears begins in weeks four and five of your pregnancy, according to the American Pregnancy Association.
+The early forming of what will become your baby’s eyes and ears begins in the second month of your pregnancy.
 That’s when the cells inside the developing embryo begin arranging themselves into what will become the face, brain, nose, eyes, and ears.

 At roughly 9 weeks, little indentations in the side of your baby’s neck appear as the ears continue to form on both the inside and the outside.
 Eventually, these indentations will begin moving upward before developing into what you’ll recognize as your baby’s ears.

 Around 18 weeks of pregnancy, your little one hears their very first sounds.
 By 24 weeks, those little ears are rapidly developing.
 Your baby’s sensitivity to sound will improve even more as the weeks pass.

 The limited sounds your baby hears around this point in your pregnancy are noises you may not even notice.
 They are the sounds of your body.
 These include your beating heart, air moving in and out of your lungs, your growling stomach, and even the sound of blood moving through the umbilical cord.